During her lifetime as an author, Laura Ingalls

 in Laura continues to grow, now is the time to bring those letters to light.

-Wilder Museum in Walnut Grove, Minnesota.
-We are also seeking photos of any
+Laura Ingalls Wilder Museum in Walnut Grove, Minnesota.
+We are also seeking photos of any of the

 Wilder museum sites pre-1985 or photos of any special local Wilder events, such as gingerbread parties